![]() |

 jail -c path=/tmp/myjail command=/echo Hello from jail

-Hello from jail
+Hello from jailLibrary dependencies

-Why did I use echo
+Why did I use echo program from the /rescue/ directory for the running example?

-Well, let’s try the usual /bin/echo
+Well, let’s try the usual /bin/echo:

 cp /bin/echo /tmp/myjail/